 But sometimes the weather in Austin becomes uncomfortably hot and dry, or too wet after heavy rains.
-And great numbers of millipedes may literally invade your home or office.
+And great numbers of them may literally invade your home or office.
 This is when they become a nuisance to people.

 Millipedes have long, thin bodies and can fit into tiny cracks and spaces, often getting into homes that are otherwise considered insect-proof.
-When they come up against a structure, a millipede will climb up the walls and go into roof spaces and sometimes gain access though lighting or other electrical fixtures.
+When they come up against a structure, they will climb up the walls and go into roof spaces and sometimes gain access though lighting or other electrical fixtures.

 Fortunately, your home does not provide the decaying plant matter they eat, and therefore, they will not live long indoors.